 Rice cooked right before you add it to fried rice will result in stodgy fried rice.
 Yuk!
 We want individual grains of rice with an almost chewy texture that’s so classic with fried rice which means it needs to be cold and fluffed up before you start.

 There’s actually some science to this.
 Chilled rice goes through a process called retrogradation in which the starch molecules form crystalline structures that make the grains firm enough to withstand the second round of cooking.
-Quote from this source.
+Info from this source.

 What to do with leftover steamed rice